With thoughtful luminescence, Elizabeth Messina offers an intimate study of the female portrait

 Related: How to get a blurry background in portraits

-Messina has a certain for portraiture.
-The simplicity, the quiet, and, I might even say, the calmness of her compositions an ethereal beauty.
+Messina has a certain gift for .
+The simplicity, the quiet, and, I might even say, the calmness of her compositions create an ethereal beauty.
 It’s not about the props or the clothes, no matter how grand those may be.
-Messina somehow allows the subject to take the .
-It’s the smile, the gesture of a hand, or the eyes that do all the talking.
+Messina somehow allows the subject to take the stage.
+It’s the smile, the gesture of a , or the eyes that do all the talking.
 Though she’s photographed women in some capacity her entire career (she began at age 12, photographing her girlfriends), becoming a mother added a whole new dimension and sweetness.

 elizabeth messina mother with her childrem